nametree

 Imogen maiden, girl (likely a scribal variant of Innogen, popularized by Shakespeare)

-Inigo fiery, ardent (Basque Íñigo); architect Inigo Jones
+Inigo fiery, ardent (Basque Íñigo); famously borne by architect Inigo Jones

 Isla island (from the Scottish river Isla / Isle of Islay)